LukaszGreiner/react-vite-firebase/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## Create .env file with firebaseConfig details
+## Create .env file with firebaseConfig

 VITE_FIREBASE_API_KEY = "";
 VITE_FIREBASE_AUTH_DOMAIN = "";